Harshj6301/PRODIGY_ML_03/README.md

 ### Image Classification task with Support Vector Classifier
 - to classify cats and dogs images
 - kernel used -rbf
+- Used features weights from imagenet and trained on the base model to extract features
 - Trained on numpy arrays of images and labels of the corresponding images by extracting the labels from filenames

 Web app deployed on Hugging Face with gradio interface